 EOF

-Check the contents on the target PVC:
+Check the contents of the target PVC by executing the request:

 curl -H "Authorization: Bearer $TOKEN" \